taniarascia/taniarascia.com/content/posts/2020-04-13-writing-an-emulator-in-javascript-chip8.md

   }
 ```

 There is one other key method, `waitKey`, where the instruction is to wait for a keypress and return the key once pressed.

-The CPU does not have any instructions that actually update the keys - only instructions that work with key data, which is why each interface implementation will set the keys in its own way.

 ## CLI App - Interfacing with the Terminal